baysl/my-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Growing up with my father and brother being IT engineers, I've always been interested by new technology and I've always been up to date with it.
-When I was 19, I started my apprenticeship in business computing in Fribourd, Switzerland.
-I graduated after three years, and my final work was focused on network security and basic computer et smartphone attacks.
+Growing up with my father and brother being IT engineers, I've always been interested by new technology and been up to date with it.
+When I was 19, I started my apprenticeship in business computing in Fribourg, Switzerland.
+I graduated after three years, and my final work was focused on network security and basic attacks on computer and smartphone.

 I am currently pursuing a Bachelor's degree in telecommunication engineering.
 Next year, I am going to work on two semester projects and my Bachelor projects.
 For now, I don't know what theme they will cover, but I hope it is going to be either netowrking or IT security.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "resume.pdf" "newtab" >}}resumé{{< /staticref >}}.